Lectionary Bible Studies and Sermons

 vi] Maintain a well-balanced ministry.
 Given all the pressures facing ministry today, the preacher must strive to give the business of communicating God's Word its proper place.

 viii] Do the work of an evangelist.
-We may not be gifted evangelists, but at least we can give it a go.
+We may not be gifted evangelists, but at least we can play our part in getting the gospel out into our local community and beyond.

 ix] Fully carry out these duties.